 Why Advance Directives Matter In Tennessee Estate Planning

 When you are completing estate planning measures, advance directives are just one more step you won’t want to neglect.
-In order to have a completed advance directive in Tennessee, you need both a living will and durable power of attorney.
+To have a completed advance directive in Tennessee, you need both a living will and durable power of attorney.

 Upon completing those forms, be sure to make three copies and give them to the following:

-Your primary care provider to put in your medical file.
+Your primary care provider for your medical file.

-The person who will make a medical decision for you.
+The person who will make medical decisions for you.

 Contact Our Nashville Estate Planning Attorneys if You Need Help with Advance Directives

 Don’t let your final moments with your loved ones be filled with fear and pain.
-In the case where you or a loved one is in need of end-of-life-care, don’t wait till it’s too late.
+In the case where you or a loved one is in need of end-of-life care, don’t wait till it’s too late.
+In the case where you or a loved one is in need of end-of-life care, don’t wait till it’s too late.
 Reach out to our experienced Nashville estate planning lawyers to ensure your final moments are ones of comfort.